Hamilton • 513-895-5151

 The Lebanon Symphony Orchestra’s mission is to make the classical music experience educational, attractive, accessible, and affordable for families, and to provide performance opportunities for the advanced musician (the Lebanon Symphony Chorus), the professional musician (the Lebanon Symphony Orchestra), and the aspiring young musician (the Lebanon Symphony Youth Orchestra).

 Dayton • 937-530-0515

 The Miami Valley Symphony Orchestra, founded in 1989, is dedicated to bringing exciting music programming to the community.
 Music Director and Conductor David Deitrick leads this all-volunteer orchestra.
-Their seasons offer a balance of classical and pops concerts, include collaborations in musical theater and dance, and feature world class soloists as well as opportunities for young performers.facebook_account
+Its seasons offer a balance of classical and pops concerts, include collaborations in musical theater and dance, and feature world-class soloists as well as opportunities for young performers.facebook_account

 The Ohio Valley British Brass Band

 Dayton • 937-339-4610